 About me

 I’m Max Kurzner, a PhD candidate in astrophysics at the University of Victoria studying galaxy morphology and evolution in the Virgo Cluster.
 My research combines large-scale astronomical imaging, statistical modeling, and machine learning to characterize galaxy structure, evaluate classification systems, and understand their limitations under heterogeneous data quality and distribution shift.
-Alongside my scientific work, I focus on reproducible analysis pipelines, rigorous model evaluation, and diagnosing failure modes, skills I aim to apply to broader empirical machine learning research and safety.
+Much of my research involves building reproducible data pipelines, cleaning and validating complex datasets, defining derived metrics, and evaluating model performance under noisy labels, limited supervision, and domain shift.
+I am especially interested in applying this experience to data science, analytics engineering, machine learning evaluation, and AI-enabled decision systems.
+I am an expert in sifting through complex, messy and unstructure data and turning into real insights and understanding.
+Please get in touch if you would like to discuss anything related to galaxy evolution as well as data science and data insights for the greater good!

-Visual and Quantitative Morphologies of the Virgo Cluster
+Visual and Quantitative Morphologies of the Virgo Cluster: Large-Scale Scientific Data Catalogues

-Together, these data form the deepest and most complete morphological census of Virgo galaxies to date.
-The NGVS Morphology Paper has been accepted to The Astrophysical Journal, and is available here.
+The NGVS Morphology Paper was accepted to The Astrophysical Journal, and is available here.

 Machine Learning Applications to Galaxy Morphology